slatedocs/slate/source/includes/administration/_reports_pricing_v2.md

 `currencies.categories.products.unit`<br/>*Object* | The unit object of the product.
 `currencies.categories.products.unit.unit`<br/>*Object* | The unit value of the product.
 `currencies.categories.products.unit.name`<br/>*Object* | The name of the unit of the product in the required language.
 Only present when defining custom units.
+`currencies.categories.products.pricingTiers` <br/> *Array[Object]* | The list of usage statistics gathered per configured pricing tier on the product.
+`currencies.categories.products.pricingTiers.usage` <br/> *string* | The total usage gathered for the given pricing tier configured on the product.
+`currencies.categories.products.pricingTiers.cost` <br/> *string* | The total cost incurred for the given pricing tier configured on the product.
+`currencies.categories.products.pricingTiers.price` <br/> *string* | The unit price charged per usage unit for the given pricing tier configured on the product.
 `startDate`<br/>*string* | An ISO-8601 instant format string representing the start of the report.
 `endDate`<br/>*string* | An ISO-8601 instant format string representing the end of the report.
 `reportGenerated`<br/>*boolean* | Whether or not a report could be generated for this time period.